BlueWolf220/All-the-money/README.md

-# All-the-money
+# All The Money

-just a simple little javascript game I made, that is playable in your browser.
+ATM is a game thing and is fun.